hcwilhelm/MailinatorHypervolt/README.md

 - ZIO-JSON
 - ZIO-QUILL (with H2 in memory DB)

-The server is running fully concurrent any race conditions are handled by the transactional nature of H2 in-memory DB running.
+The server is running fully concurrent any race conditions are handled by the transactional nature of H2 in-memory DB.
 Also a message garbage collector is running concurrently and deletes messages which are older than the retention time.

 ## Running test